LTE (telecommunication)

-In telecommunications, long-term evolution (LTE) is a standard for wireless broadband communication for cellular mobile devices and data terminals.
+In telecommunications, Long Term Evolution (LTE) is a standard for wireless broadband communication for cellular mobile devices and data terminals.
 It is considered to be a "transitional" 4G technology, and is therefore also referred to as 3.95G as a step above 3G.

 LTE is based on the 2G GSM/EDGE and 3G UMTS/HSPA standards.
 It improves on those standards' capacity and speed by using a different radio interface and core network improvements.
-LTE is the upgrade path for carriers with both GSM/UMTS networks and CDMA2000 networks.
+LTE became the de facto industry standard upgrade path for carriers with both GSM/UMTS networks and CDMA2000 networks.
 LTE has been succeeded by LTE Advanced, which is officially defined as a "true" 4G technology and also named "LTE+".
+In the 2020s, LTE and LTE Advanced networks are being supplemented and replaced with 5G NR.

 Terminology

 The standard is developed by the 3GPP (3rd Generation Partnership Project) and is specified in its Release 8 document series, with minor enhancements described in Release 9.
 LTE is also called 3.95G and has been marketed as 4G LTE and Advanced 4G; but the original version did not meet the technical criteria of a 4G wireless service, as specified in the 3GPP Release 8 and 9 document series for LTE Advanced.
 The requirements were set forth by the ITU-R organisation in the IMT Advanced specification; but, because of market pressure and the significant advances that WiMAX, Evolved High Speed Packet Access, and LTE bring to the original 3G technologies, ITU-R later decided that LTE and the aforementioned technologies can be called 4G technologies.
 The LTE Advanced standard formally satisfies the ITU-R requirements for being considered IMT-Advanced.
-To differentiate LTE Advanced and WiMAX-Advanced from current 4G technologies, ITU has defined the latter as "True 4G".
+To differentiate LTE Advanced and WiMAX-Advanced from earlier 4G technologies, ITU defined them in January 2012 as "True 4G".